Japan tempers view on employment, profits as slowing global growth weighs

 "As...production activities are falling, demand for new people is somewhat slowing," a government official told reporters.

-However, the November report kept a positive overall view on the employment situation, saying it was "improving" compared to "steadily improving" previously, the first downgrade of employment since November 2014.
+However, the November report kept a positive overall view on the employment situation, saying it was "improving", compared with "steadily improving" previously, the first downgrade of employment since November 2014.

 Japan's labour market remains very tight by historical standards, with the unemployment rate at 2.4% in September, close to its lowest level in 27 years.
-The jobs-to-applicants ratio was at its highest since 1974 this year.
+The jobs-to-applicants ratio this year was at its highest since 1974.

-The government also took down a notch its view on corporate profits, largely due to weakening third-quarter profits among manufacturers, compared to the same period in the previous year.
+The government also took down a notch its view on corporate profits, largely due to weakening third-quarter profits among manufacturers, compared with the same period in the previous year.

 But the government said profits were still at a high level and non-manufacturers' profits stayed largely steady.
 Capital expenditure due to strong corporate profits would continue, the official said.